 - Value means quality and patient health improvements, and so the payment is based on the quality of care provided to the patients.

 - Value-based care is more inclined towards keeping people healthy.
 It provides treatments for chronic conditions and other preventive methods for other conditions.

-- Because of the updated technology and value-based care, the access to all the data is easily available and coordinated across the entire health system.
+- Because of the updated technology and value-based care, access to all the data is easily available and coordinated across the entire health system.

 How can your practice advance in value-based care?

-The practice should provide connections to tools and guidance for the value-based care, with help of technology, and data management, resulting in satisfying financial rewards.
+The practice should provide connections to tools and guidance for value-based care, with help of technology, and data management, resulting in satisfying financial rewards.